-The ability of models to provide information beyond what a particular significance test may 441 442 suggest is not a new concept in modeled precipitation studies.
-Risbey et al. (2011) resolve significant teleconnections in an AMIP model using a 30-year record and a two-tailed t-test.
-443 The authors note that the number of gridpoints passing a 95% significance criterion is much 444 fewer than the same method applied to a century of historical data.
-As a result, they loosen 445 their restriction to an 80% confidence interval, noting that the associated teleconnection 446 patterns are similar for records of either length.
-Power et al. (2012) evaluate projected 447 precipitation changes from the coupled CMIP3 model ensemble, and they demonstrate using 448 449 the binomial distribution that model consensus on the sign of end-of-century rainfall anomalies is itself a strong argument for confidence in ensemble agreement patterns.
-450 That the ensemble does, in fact, get broad areas of small amplitude change correct in our 451 teleconnection analysis adds to the discussion in the literature that projected change is worth 452 assessing even in regions that do not meet t-test criteria applied to individual runs (Tebaldi et 453 al. 2011, Power et al. 2012) if these regions do meet significance tests applied to the 454 ensemble.
-This is particularly relevant in global warming studies, where a modest regional 455 precipitation anomaly in a MMEM could mean substantial changes in regional precipitation 456 budgets.
-457 spatial patterns of observed teleconnections?
-The unimpressive spatial correlations (Fig. 4) 462 are affected by poor individual model skill in positioning high amplitude signals.
-463 We suggest that this may be associated with the multiple physical processes operating in ENSO 464 teleconnections.
-Specifically, there are atmospheric processes at work that will have smaller 465 466 intermodel uncertainty and smaller internal variability but are widespread spatially.
-Examples for these processes include an increase in tropospheric temperature driving changes 467 468 in radiative fluxes, as well as driving an increase in water vapor and a corresponding increase in the threshold for convection (the thermodynamic process sometimes referred to as the 469 "rich-get-richer" mechanism; Chou and Neelin 2004; Held and Soden 2006; Trenberth 2011).
-470 At the same time, feedbacks associated with dynamical changes in moisture convergence can 471 produce large excursions from expected values of precipitation, both in intermodel and 472 473 temporal variability.
-The models contain reasonable approximations to each of these processes, but the location of strong precipitation changes can be highly sensitive to factors 474 such as model convection parameterizations, including the threshold for convective onset 475 (Kanamitsu et al. 2002; Neelin et al. 2010).
-476
+The ability of models to provide information beyond what a particular significance test may suggest is not a new concept in modeled precipitation studies.
+Risbey et al. (2011) resolve significant teleconnections in an AMIP model using a 30-yr record and a two-tailed t test.
+The authors note that the number of grid points passing a 95% significance criterion is much fewer than the same method applied to a century of historical data.
+As a result, they loosen their restriction to an 80% confidence interval, noting that the associated teleconnection patterns are similar for records of either length.
+Power et al. (2012) evaluate projected precipitation changes from the coupled CMIP3 model ensemble, and they demonstrate using the binomial distribution that model consensus on the sign of end-of-century rainfall anomalies is itself a strong argument for confidence in ensemble agreement patterns.

+That the ensemble does, in fact, get broad areas of small-amplitude change correct in our teleconnection analysis adds to the discussion in the literature that projected change is worth assessing even in regions that do not meet t test criteria applied to individual runs (Tebaldi et al. 2011; Power et al. 2012) if these regions do meet significance tests applied to the ensemble.
+This is particularly relevant in global warming studies, where a modest regional precipitation anomaly in a MMEM could mean substantial changes in regional precipitation budgets.

-An important physical question that arises from the present teleconnection results is: why does the 15-model ensemble perform better at predicting the sign of the observed signal (including in broad areas of modest precipitation amplitude response) and at yielding the amplitude of the observed response than the individual models do at reproducing detailed
+An important physical question that arises from the present teleconnection results is this: Why does the 15-model ensemble perform better at predicting the sign of the observed signal (including in broad areas of modest precipitation amplitude response) and at yielding the amplitude of the observed response than the individual models do at reproducing detailed spatial patterns of observed teleconnections?
+The unimpressive spatial correlations (Fig. 4) are affected by poor individual model skill in positioning high-amplitude signals.